DcRonan/shooter-game/README.md

 ![gif](./assets/main-gif.gif)

 I have a built a space shooter game that you can move your character using keys and have the ability to shooter lasers.
 I have added a scoring system to display your score, increment every time you shoot an enemy and the option to save it to the leaderboard.
-I have included a main menu which you can turn the music and sound on or off as well credits and button to play.
+I have included the main menu which you can turn the music and sound on or off as well as credits and button to play.

 ## Instructions 🎮